 Board of Trustees

-Mr. Brennan is Chairman Emeritus and Senior Advisor of The Vanguard Group, Inc., one of the world’s largest investment companies with assets under management of roughly $4 trillion.
+Mr. Brennan is Chairman Emeritus and Senior Advisor of The Vanguard Group, Inc., one of the world’s largest investment companies with assets under management of more than $4 trillion.
 Mr. Brennan served as Chief Executive Officer of Vanguard from 1996 to 2008 and Chairman of the Board from 1998 to 2009.
 He was elected President in 1989 after joining Vanguard in 1982.

 Mr. Jeton leads the strategic direction and oversees the operations of Catholic Investment Services.
 Prior to this appointment, Mr. Jeton spent 15 years in private equity, most recently as Chief Operating Officer of a portfolio company of Devonshire Investors, the private capital arm of Fidelity Investments, and as Chief Operating Officer of Apax Partners’ U.S. operations in New York.